lucapette/lucapette.github.com/_drafts/an-illiterate-guide-to-classical-music.markdown

 listened to was the kind of collective experience I am not fond of.
 I was looking for the introspective feeling you get out of more solitary activities.
 Reading, writing.
 They have been nurturing my brain since for ever.
 A couple of years later, I got into metal.
-And,to me, it was all about the presence of lead guitars.
+And, to me, it was all about the presence of lead guitars.
 I started studying the guitar a bit and tried to learn how to read music.
 This process got me closed to classical music.
 I started listening to some famous composers.
 Then, I saw what I missed in my previous experiences